elolab/PowerExplorer/vignettes/PowerExplore_vignette.knit.md

 \newpage

 ## Visualization
-The estimated results can be summarized using `plotEstimatedPower`, the only input needed is the `estimatedPower`, which should be the estimated power object returned from  `estimateCurrentPower`.
+The estimated results can be summarized using `plotEstPwr`, the only input needed is the `estimatedPower`, which should be the estimated power object returned from  `estimatePower`.

 ![](C:\Users\xuqia\AppData\Local\Temp\RtmpO6V1F1\preview-1988b91586.dir\PowerExplore_vignette_files/figure-latex/plot estimated power-1.pdf)<!-- -->